-Were the following Progress Report Items accurate? (items not scored on progress Info Only Info Only report)
+Were the following Progress Report Items accurate? (\items not scored on progress Info Only Info Only report)

 - a.
 Stats On Operators Data Progress Report Attachment 1 - b.
 State Inspection Activity Data Progress Report Attachment 2 - c.
-List of Operators Data Progress Report Attachment 3 - d.
-Incidents/Accidents Data Progress Report Attachment 4 - e.
-Stats of Compliance Actions Data Progress Report Attachment 5 - f.
-List of Records Kept Data Progress Report Attachment 6 - g.
+List of Operators Data Progress Report Attachment 3\ - d.
+Incidents/Accidents Data Progress Report Attachment 4\ - e.
+Stats of Compliance Actions Data Progress Report Attachment 5\ - f.
+List of Records Kept Data Progress Report Attachment 6 \ - g.
 Staff and TQ Training Data Progress Report Attachment 7 - h.
 Compliance with Federal Regulations Data Progress Report Attachment 8 - i.
 Performance and Damage Prevention Question Data Progress Report

-Attachment 10
+Attachment 10\

 - a.
 No inaccuracies found in comparison to list in NC Procedures document. - b.
-The NCUC provided information in spreadsheets that supported the information entered into Attachment 2. - c.
+The NCUC provided information in spreadsheets that supported the information entered into Attachment 2.
+No issues. - c.
 Listing is maintained in the NCUC's Procedures document.
 No discrepancies were found. - d.
-Attachment 4 information matches the incidents listed in the Pipeline Data Mart. - e.
-The NCU provided a spreadsheet titled "Insp Units NonCompliances".
+Attachment 4 listed three incidents.
+There were four listed in the Pipeline Data Mart.
+The NCUC provided the information to Carrie Winslow so the Progress Report could be corrected. - e.
+The NCU provided a spreadsheet covering non-compliance information.
 The spreadsheet provided the information that supported the entries on Attachment 5.
+There were no probable violations found during 2022.
 No issues. - f.
 No issues. - g.
 Training information in Attachment 7 was imported from Training and Qualification Division's (TQ) training database. - h.
 No issues found.
 The NCUC has automatic adoption authority. - i.
 No issues found.